Why “Good Content” Doesn’t Turn Into Pipeline

 So if you’re not already in that consideration set, or you’re the less obvious choice, it’s not enough for your content to make sense.
 Whether you publish five or 10 blog posts a week doesn’t matter.
 Your content has to make someone feel comfortable putting their name behind it.

 The formats that get someone interested, the blog posts, the ideas, the POV, tend to be the easier part.
 It helps someone understand the problem and may even lead them to agree with how you frame it.
-Cool, cool.
+That’s cool.
 But the proof that builds trust looks different.

 When “good content” doesn’t build into a decision.

 Most teams aren’t doing anything wrong in isolation.
-They have thought leadership, SEO content, social posts, and case studies tucked away somewhere on the website.
+They have thought leadership, SEO content, social posts, and case studies (albeit tucked away somewhere on the website).
 Each piece makes sense on its own.
 It’s just that they don’t always connect, so from the outside, it doesn’t feel like a cohesive path from “this is interesting” to “this is the right choice.”

 Building content systems does take more effort than filling a calendar, which is why it’s tempting to default back to volume.
 But once you’ve seen the difference, it’s hard to go back to publishing for the sake of it.